massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ## OpenJ9
 {: #openj9}

-Optionally, applications can be configured to run with OpenJ9 as the JRE or JDK.
-To enable an application to run with OpenJ9 set the JVM environment variable to "openj9".
+Optionally, apps can be configured to run with OpenJ9 as the JRE or JDK.
+To enable an app to run with OpenJ9 set the JVM environment variable to "openj9".
 For example, using the {{site.data.keyword.cloud_notm}} command line tool, run the command:
 ```
     ibmcloud cf set-env myapp JVM 'openj9'
 ```